 Laboratory Safety Training is now tracked through Moodle

-- Attend Safety Training I (required in-person) to gain access to training information, or contact Courtney McCusker.
+- Attend Safety Training I (required in-person) to gain access to training information

 - Mandatory attendance for students, faculty, and staff working in Severance Hall or Ruth W. Williams Hall of Life Sciences.

 - Dates, times, and locations may be found on the Department of Chemistry’s Seminars and Events Inside Chemistry page.

 - On the job training – a guide for students and advisors